Truthful Aggregation of Budget Proposals: Conclusion

 In addition to the properties discussed in the main body of the paper, some other contrasts can be drawn between these two mechanisms.
 For example, suppose that $n$ is large, and $n/2$ voters report $(1,0)$ while the other $n/2$ report $(0,1)$.
 Then, under $\mathcal{A}^{\mathcal{F}^*}$, a single voter can completely dictate the outcome.
 Under independent markets, we can show that the ability of a single voter to affect the outcome vanishes as $n \to \infty$.

-We have implemented both mechanisms.
-Some preliminary simulation results suggest that even when voters are not single-minded, independent markets is ``more proportional'' than $\mathcal{A}^{\mathcal{F}^*}$, in the sense that it better reflects all voters' opinions and not just that of the majority.
-However, independent markets also has a tendency to shift the aggregate towards the uniform division, relative to what we might otherwise expect.
-This deserves more investigation.
+In many participatory budgeting applications, projects will have fixed costs, and so it does not make sense to direct only a small amount of funding to such a project.
+One can enrich our model by allowing for funding lower bounds, so that a project receives either no funding or at least its funding lower bound.
+However, in this model, one can show that there does not exist an anonymous, range respecting, and incentive-compatible mechanism \citep[Section~4.7]{peters2019fair}.

-There are many other moving phantom mechanisms that we have not considered.
-It would be interesting to investigate what other properties can be achieved by investigating other phantom systems.
+It would be interesting to further analyze the utilitarian mechanism $\mathcal{A}^{\mathcal{F}^*}$.
+For example, can it be implemented using a voting game similar to the one we found for independent markets?
+Of course, there are many other moving phantom mechanisms that we have not considered.
+A natural question to investigate is what other properties can be achieved by other phantom systems.
 And finally, as we mentioned earlier, when there are only two outcomes, we know that all (anonymous, neutral, and continuous) incentive compatible budget aggregation mechanisms can be represented as moving phantom mechanisms.
 It remains an open question whether this continues to hold when the number of outcomes $m$ is more than 2.